krizon/php-w3c-ddr-simple-api/README.md

 #### List of changes

-    * Removed the PropertyValue interface since this interface is not relevant for a loosely typed language;
     * Suffixed al interfaces with ```Interface```;
     * PHP does not support method overloading so overloaded methods in the original interfaces are merged in one method for this case;